We snowboarders love nothing better than the first snowfall of winter. It signals the start of 5 beautiful months of snowboarding!

 7 - Morana – Slavic Goddess Of Death, Rebirth, And Winter

-Another ancient goddess, like the Hag of Beara, that has survived into the modern day.
+Here’s another ancient goddess, who like the Hag of Beara, has survived into modern day.

 Morana comes to life at the beginning of winter and begins a cycle of death and dreams.

 These give way to rebirth in the spring, with her own death and the rebirth of the spring goddess Kostroma in Russia, or Lada or Vesna in other Slavic countries.

 Her association with death and spirituality puts on par with the western idea of the Grim Reaper.
 She spends the summer in hell, but stalks the land during winter.
 Creepy huh?

 Nonetheless, hers is a necessary job and allows an inevitable cycle to continue.

 I guess if she’s in charge of bringing the winter each year, then us wintersports enthusiasts owe her our gratitude (ignoring the death part).